TheVirtuoso123/2603-ITT440/10% Individual Assignment/M3CS2554A/AINA MAISARAH BINTI MOHD SHUHAIMI/README.md

 ### Overview
 This project is a Solitaire Parallel Simulation System developed using Python to analyze and compare different execution methods in computing.

-It simulates multiple solitaire game types such as Klondike, Spider, Freecell, Pyramid, and Tripeaks with different probability settings and difficulty levels.
+It simulates multiple solitaire game types such as Klondike, Spider, Freecell, Pyramid and Tripeaks with different probability settings and difficulty levels.

 The system evaluates performance using three approaches: